lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 ## Reflections and Philosophy

-This section explores what I consider to be the difference between really good developers who write highly maintainable, robust code and those who do not; effective sepearation of concerns.
+This section explores what I consider to be the difference between really good developers who write highly maintainable, robust code and those who do not; effective separation of concerns.

 There are some easy ways to see if you are separating your Vue UI logic from your business logic, or in a more general sense, your imperative shell from your functional core:

 - are you accessing Vue reactivity APIs in your business logic?
 This usually comes in the form of `.value` for accessing the values of `computed` and `ref`.
-- are you relying
+- are you relying on global or pre-defined state?

-This also prompts another question: what and how should we be testing our functional core and imperative shell?
-In the previous section, we tested both in one go.
-This worked out fine, however, we still needed to write some UI tests with Vue Test Utils, which kind of duplicated our `useTicTacToe` composable tests.
+This also prompts another question: what and how should we be testing in our functional core and imperative shell?
+In the previous section, we tested both in one go - they were so tightly coupled together, so this was the natural way to test them.
+This worked out fine, however, we still needed to write some UI tests with Vue Test Utils (which was left as an exercise), which meant we were testing a lot of logic twice - in the `useTicTacToe` composable tests and the UI tests.

-Another problem we encountered when testing the `useTicTacToe` composable in the previous section was *cross test contamination*.
-This is primarily caused by shared state in tests.
-This wasn't a problem when testing our functional core, because there is no shared state.
+There is no one true way to write applications.
+It is also very hard to transition an application from one paradigm to another.
+I am more and more of the opinion that coupling Vue's reactivity to your composables and business logic is generally not a good idea.

-Of course there is no one way to write applications, but I am more and more of the opinion that testing composables is generally not ideal.
-Instead, you should extract your logic into a immutable functional core with no shared state and test that.
-Then, you test your imperative shell, in this case the `useTicTacToe` composable, in the context of the UI - using something like Vue Test Utils.
+Instead, you should extract your logic into a functional core that is immutable and relies on no shared state.
+Test this in isolation.
+Next, you write and test your imperative shell - in this case the `useTicTacToe` composable, in the context of the UI - using something like Vue Test Utils.
+These test are not testing business logic as such, but that your integration layer (the composable and Vue's reactivity) is correctly hooked up to your functional core.

 ## Exercises

-- Trying adding an undo/redo functionality.
-This should be easy, because we keep track of each previous state in the `boards` array.
+Repeat the exercises from the last chapter - undo/redo, defensive checks to prevent illegal moves, check if a player has won the game and display it on the UI.

 \pagebreak